ICAS Convention 2016 Seminars

-Past attendees, many of whom have attended this course more than once, will tell you that you shouldn't be in the air show business without having attended Air Shows 101.
-Military personnel have said that Air Shows 101 has been critical to the success of newly assigned officers and enlisted personnel taking on significant air show operations responsibilities for the first time.
+Event organizers throughout North America testify that Air Shows 101 has enabled them to establish a strong and common understanding of air show operations for key personnel in their organizations.
+And military personnel have said that Air Shows 101 has been critical to the success of newly assigned officers and enlisted personnel taking on significant air show operations responsibilities for the first time.

-The fee for this seminar is $320.
+The fee for the one-day Air/Ground Operations Training seminar is $305 thru December 1, and $320 if you register on-site.
 This seminar is not included in your convention registration fee.

 1:00 p.m. to 5:30 p.m.

-The fee for the half-day Sponsorship for Events Workshop is $225.
-This fee is not included in your convention registration fee.
+The fee for the half-day Sponsorship for Events seminar is $210, thru December 1, and $225 if you register on-site.
+This seminar is not included in your convention registration fee.

 Air Shows 102 offers presentations by North America's most respected air show event organizers, sharing business models from small, mid-size and large events to illustrate well-run practices in finance, concession and vendor relations, volunteer management, ticket sales, logistics, marketing and sponsorship.